Geometric correspondence of noisy quantum dynamics and universal robust quantum gates: Conclusion and discussion

 \section{Conclusion and discussion}

-In a summary, the bijective and singularity-free geometric correspondence generates the quantum erroneous evolution diagrams as a graphical analysis for studying the error dynamics of driven quantum systems subject to generic noises.
-The geometric measures of the errors obtained from the diagrams (Sec.\ref{Sec_Measure}) enable the intuitive and quantitative description of the robustness of arbitrary quantum operation.
-Furthermore, the framework provides conditions (Sec.\ref{subsecRobCon}) to identify feasible robust control scenarios and allows us to establish an experimental-friendly robust control protocol (Sec.\ref{Sec_PulseProtocol}) as a fusion of analytical theory and numerical optimization.
-John von Neumann famously said: \cite{dyson2004meeting}"\textit{ With four parameters I can fit an elephant, and with five I can make him wiggle his trunk}."
+In summary, the geometric correspondence generates the quantum error evolution diagrams as a graphical analysis for studying the error dynamics of driven quantum systems subject to generic noises.
+The geometric measures of the errors obtained from the diagrams (Sec.~\ref{Sec_Measure}) enable the intuitive and quantitative description of the robustness of arbitrary quantum operations.
+Furthermore, the framework provides conditions (Sec.~\ref{subsecRobCon}) to identify feasible robust control scenarios and allows us to establish an experimental-friendly robust control protocol (Sec.~\ref{Sec_PulseProtocol}) as a fusion of analytical theory and numerical optimization.
 Here, this protocol exploits no more than four cosine components to construct universal robust quantum gates that can tackle generic errors.
-These simple pulses will enable the low-cost generation and characterization in experiments.
-The duration of the generated pulses is flexibly adjustable while maintaining robustness as shown in Fig.\ref{Fig_pulse_rescale}.
+These simple pulses will enable low-cost generation and characterization in experiments.
+The duration of the generated pulses is flexibly adjustable while maintaining robustness, as shown in Fig.\ref{Fig_pulse_rescale}.
 The applications to realistic systems are demonstrated by the numerical simulations on semiconductor spin and superconducting transmon systems, where the gate performance is shown beyond the fault-tolerance threshold over a broad robust plateau.
 With this simple and versatile protocol, our robust control framework could be applied to experiments immediately and adopted on various physical systems to enhance their robustness in complex noisy environments.
+The data of the robust control pulses presented in the manuscript and a demonstration of our pulse construction algorithm are available on GitHub \cite{GitHubRepo}.